akzhy/Vara/README.md

 	},
-	autoAnimation:true, // Boolean, Whether to animate the text automatically queued:true, // Boolean, Whether the animation should be in a queue delay:0,     // Delay before the animation starts in milliseconds letterSpacing:0 // Number, space between each character }],{
+	autoAnimation:true, // Boolean, Whether to animate the text automatically queued:true, // Boolean, Whether the animation should be in a queue delay:0,     // Delay before the animation starts in milliseconds /* Letter spacing can be a number or an object, if number, the spacing will be applied to every character.
+    If object, each letter can be assigned a different spacing as follows,
+    letterSpacing: {
+        a: 4,
+        j: -6,
+        global: -1
+    }
+    The global property is used to set spacing of all other characters */
+	letterSpacing:0
+}],{
 	// The options given below will be applicable to every text created,
 	// however they will not override the options set above.